 Montana Buckboard wide-plank fir flooring will take you back over 100 years.
-Our quality fir flooring for sale is made from solid wood and produced using old-growth lumber.
+Our quality rough-sawn hardwood flooring is made from solid wood and produced using old-growth lumber.
 We put these boards through traditional milling processes to create a rugged surface texture and classic look.

 Massive old-growth Douglas fir trees.